 Panamanians traditionally view sexual intimacy as a private matter appropriate only within marriage.
 According to machismo norms, it is socially acceptable for men to boast about their sexual conquests, while women are expected to remain chaste.
-At 2.2 births per woman, Panama's fertility rate is higher than regional neighbors Colombia (1.9) and Costa Rica (1.9) and the US (1.8).
+At 2.3 births per woman, Panama's fertility rate is higher than regional neighbors Colombia (1.7) and Costa Rica (1.5) and the US (1.7).
 Abortion is legal only to save the life of the mother or in cases of rape or incest and must be approved by the Ministry of Health.
 Women who obtain illegal abortions may face prison sentences of up to 3 years.

 Although the legal marriage age is 18, early marriage or partnership is common, especially in rural areas and indigenous communities.
-As of 2017, an estimated 26% of girls married by age 18 and 7% by age 15.
-Early marriage, lack of access to contraception, and sexual abuse of girls contributes to a high adolescent fertility rate of 83 births per 1,000 girls aged 15-19, higher than rates in neighboring Colombia (49) and Costa Rica (55) and significantly higher than the US rate (21) (Photo: A member of Panama's National Border Service distributes toys during a joint Panamanian and US training exercise).
+As of 2023, an estimated 26% of girls married by age 18.
+Early marriage, lack of access to contraception, and sexual abuse of girls contributes to a high adolescent fertility rate of 68 births per 1,000 girls aged 15-19, higher than rates in neighboring Colombia (58) and Costa Rica (36) and significantly higher than the US rate (15).

-Homosexuality
+Homosexuality in Panama

 In 2008, Panama became the last country in Latin America to decriminalize homosexual activity.
-Panamanian law does not prohibit discrimination based on sexual orientation, and LGBT individuals often face stigmatization and harassment for public displays of affection.
-In 2018, the government indicated its willingness to consider legalizing same-sex marriage, but as of mid-2019, no changes to the law have been introduced.
+Panamanian law does not prohibit discrimination based on sexual orientation, and homosexual individuals often face stigmatization and harassment for public displays of affection.
+In 2018, the government indicated its willingness to consider legalizing same-sex marriage.
+In 2023, Supreme Court ruled against same-sex marriage stating it is not a human right and the country does not have to recognize it.

-Panama's Guna indigenous group (see p.
-14 of Political and Social Relations) recognizes a third gender (Omeggid) with both male and female characteristics that holds a prominent role in their collective mythology.
-Relatedly, transgender people are generally accepted within the Guna community.
+Panama's Guna indigenous group (see Political and Social Relations) recognizes a third gender (Omeggid) with both male and female characteristics that holds a prominent role in their collective mythology.
+Relatedly, Omeggid people are generally accepted within the Guna community.